Blog

 A job description is a written account of the prerequisite skills and experience, job responsibilities, and authority associated with a particular position title.

-A job description typically include lists of tasks that need to be completed by the employee assigned to that job, as well as any essential qualifications needed for every employee in that position.
+A job description typically includes a list of tasks that are expected to be performed by the candidate chosen for the job as well as any essential qualifications.

 Job Posting